Retropaint/skelform_dev_docs/src/constructing_armature.md

 # Constructing Armature

-Once the (temporary) bones have been [animated](./animating.md), they must be constructed via inheritance and/or inverse kinematics.
+Once the bones have been [animated](./animating.md), they must be constructed via inheritance and/or inverse kinematics.

 ## Table of Contents